York Revolution

-The York Revolution is an American professional minor-league baseball team based in York, Pennsylvania.
+The York Revolution is an American professional baseball team based in York, Pennsylvania.
 It is a member of the North Division of the Atlantic League of Professional Baseball, an independent "partner league" of Major League Baseball.
 The Revolution plays its home games at WellSpan Park, which opened in the surrounding Arch Street neighborhood in 2007.
 The team has won the league championship five times, most recently over the High Point Rockers on October 1, 2025.

 Before the Revolution's inaugural season, baseball fans in York had waited almost four decades for the return of professional baseball to their city.

 In 2012, the Revolution franchise/team introduced a new brand and logo to also emphasize York's contributions to American history in the Industrial Revolution of the early 19th century, with a secondary emphasis on patriotism.
 The southeast Pennsylvania region is home to many industrial manufacturers such as Harley-Davidson, Stauffer's, and York International/Johnson Controls.